 The Cons of Having a Blog at WordPress.com

-Customers have limited controllability for their blogs at WordPress.com.
+Customers have limited control for their blogs at WordPress.com.
 They could not add any ads like Google Adsense or any other types of affiliate ads on their blogs to make money.
 Instead, WordPress.com may show their own ads on the free blogs.
+With the goal to remove these ads, you are required to upgrade your plans.
+Otherwise, WordPress will limit the possibility to monetize your blog.
+This is the major downside of WordPress.com.

 Although customers could choose themes freely, they have to be stuck with the WordPress.com list themes which are used by millions of sites.
 Customers cannot upload their own themes or edit HTML, CSS or PHP code to personalize the blog.
 If customer really need to custom themes, they have to pay for the “design upgrade” for $30 per year.

 Though the plugin is a great feature of WordPress blogs, WordPress.com don’t allow customers to use any plugins.
+That is to way, you can only choose from the pool of themes and plugins WordPresss.com provides.
 Or, they need to move to the VIP program and pay for $3750 per month.

 Not Good Performance.

 The free blog at WordPress.com should be considered as a sandbox.
 The maximum concurrency of the blog is limited, and the loading speed is really not good.
+Without the permission of the top tier premium plan, Google analytics cannot be available for you to analyze your website, for example, track your traffic.
 After all, as a commercial organization, WordPress.com is trying to persuade the users for the expensive premium service for making money.

 Who Go WordPress.com?